 The bank's accounts are grouped by solicitation for purposes of administrative convenience.
-A solicitation represents a group of accounts established from replies to a specific mailing, telemarketing program or advertisement program.
+A solicitation represents a group of accounts established from replies to a specific mailing, internet acquisition program or advertisement program.
 Each program has a discrete set of underwriting criteria corresponding to it.
-Product information for a particular solicitation is mailed within a discrete period.
+Product information for a particular solicitation is mailed or offered online within a discrete period.